rikosintie/Discovery/docs/Using_PowerShell.md

 ----------------------------------------------------------------

+!!!
+Note
     On my Windows laptop, Windows Terminal always opens with the bottom of the terminal below the bottom of the screen.
 I couldn't see the Open JSON file option until dragging the window up.
+Holding `shift` while clicking the `X` to close hasn't resolved the issue.

 Scroll down until you see